RobvanGastel/rnn-sac/README.md

 - Evaluate on gridworld, which requires a discrete policy
 - Introduce Garage experiments
 - Refactor experiments due to path change
+- Because of buffer shapes we need whole complete episodes, solve this

 **References**